2021 rank: 3

 The median age in South Park Hill is 41.5 years old, and kids younger than 18 make up more than 20 percent of residents.
 It’s an educated community, with about 72 percent of the adult (25 and older) population holding bachelor’s degrees or higher.
 When it comes to housing, 86 percent of filled units are owner-occupied, and most (65 percent) households are families.
 The average household income is $133,190.

-How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 74 had enough data to be included), and ranked them using four variables: home prices, crime data, school rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
+How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 73 had enough data to be included), and ranked them using four variables: home prices, crime dataschool rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
 For more on our methodology, return to the main page.

 Eat & Drink

 There’s a surplus of dining options in South Park Hill.
-We’re fans of the trio that has popped up on Oneida Street and East 22nd Avenue: Dang Soft Serve Ice Cream (from the brains behind Little Man Ice Cream); Torpedo Coffee, which serves locally roasted beans; and the second location of Esters.
-Longstanding favorites include Tables, Cake Crumbs Bakery & Café, and Phoenician Kabob.
-Fiction Beer Company hosts a regular rotation of food trucks to pair with its pints.
+We’re fans of the eclectic offerings that have popped up on Oneida Street and East 22nd Avenue, including Dang Soft Serve Ice Cream (from the brains behind Little Man Ice Cream); Torpedo Coffee, which serves locally roasted beans; and the second location of Esters Neighborhood Pub.
+Of course, there are other longtime favorites to check out, such as Tables, Cake Crumbs Bakery & Café, and Queen of Sheba Ethiopian Restaurant.